eitanVIP/eitanVIP/README.md

 - **Minecraft**: I also have some experience in developing mods, plugins, datapacks and more in Minecraft! my favorite game.

-- **Cyber**: In addition, I'm currently learining and improving my cyber security skills by PicoCTF and my own C++ from scratch tcp project, RemoteLink.
+- **Cyber**: In addition, I'm currently learning and improving my cyber security skills with CTF websites and my own C++ from scratch tcp project, RemoteLink.

-There are of course many more programming languages and frameworks I know how to work with like ReactJS but I'm not as good at them.
+There are many more programming languages and frameworks I know how to work with like ReactJS but I'm not as good at them.

 ## 🐰 Meet Mochi
 When I'm not coding, you can find me hanging out with my bunny, Mochi. 🐇